You are in:

-The government published the water white paper 'Water for Life' in December 2011.
-In January 2012, the Prime Minister announced that a draft Water Bill would be published for pre-legislative scrutiny "in the coming months".
-The draft Bill was confirmed in the Queen's speech of 9 May 2012, and was published on 10 July 2012.
-It will be scrutinised by the Environment, Food and Rural Affairs Select Committee.
+Following the government publishing the water white paper 'Water for Life' in December 2011, a draft Bill was confirmed in the Queen's speech of 9 May 2012, and was published on 10 July 2012.
 The Bill was presented to Parliament by Owen Paterson MP on 27 June 2013.

 The proposals introduce a new approach to water management, with the aim of stabilising consumer bills, protecting water resources, and ensuring water companies are as efficient as possible.

-The white paper constitutes the government's response to a number of reviews:
+The white paper constituted of the government's response to a number of reviews: